-According to phone-tapping recordings, ring-leader Samsoor Lahoo had been informed that the migrants were unable to breathe in the back-compartment by his team but still forbid them to open the refrigerated box.
+According to phone-tapping recordings, traffickers ring-leader Samsoor Lahoo had been informed that the migrants were unable to breathe in the back-compartment by his team but still forbid them, throughout the course of their journey crossing Hungary, to open the refrigerated box.

 Last year, the four men had already been convicted to 25 years in prison, with the new decision extending it to life sentences for all four defendants.
 They were convicted on the grounds of participating to a criminal organization, human smuggling and manslaughter.

 Three of them were denied the possibility of a parole, but one Bulgarian man could request his release after serving at least 30 years in jail.
 Ten other defendants involved in the death of the migrants were also sentenced to lighter sentences, ranging from four to twelve years of imprisonment.